 Fill up the craft box (you have one of those, right?) by packing your calendar with crafty bits and bobs like pom poms, icy pole sticks, googly eyes, stickers and glitter pens… the perfect loot for kids to embark on a creative frenzy before Christmas.
 Check out some easy craft ideas for kids here.

 4. Fridge magnets

-They’re silly and useless, but kids seem to love them!
-This is an inexpensive idea if you have a large family, and at the end they’ll have loads of arm candy to accessorise their Christmas outfits.
-Raid your nearest Toys’R'Us and see how many silly bands you can carry!
+They’re silly and useless, but kids love them!
+Silly Bands are an inexpensive idea if you have a large family, and in the end, they’ll have loads of arm candy to accessorise their Christmas outfits.
 (Image via Guerrilla Goodness)

-For some it might not be quite in the spirit of Christmas, but for others, giving kids a coin a day so they can save up for something special teaches them the value of money and creates a sense of anticipation.
+For some, it might not be quite in the spirit of Christmas, but for others, giving kids a coin a day so they can save up for something special teaches them the value of money and creates a sense of anticipation.
 If you prefer something they can hold on to, give commemorative coins or stamps to make a collection.
-(Image via Pictures of Money)

 7. Mini cars